Founder, Teacher & Spiritual Director of Yeru Bön Center

 Rinpoche’s early education came from his father, a well-known lama and the lineage holder of the Latri lineage, in the Kham region of eastern Tibet.
 Further education came from Tsultrim Nyima Rinpoche, the lama of Dorpatan Monastery in Nepal.
 Rinpoche later entered sMenri Monastery in Dolanji, India, the main monastery of Bön religion and education.
 There, he was taught by His Holiness Lungtok Tonpai Nyima Rinpoche, the 33rd sMenri Trizin (abbot); His Eminence Yongdzin Tenzin Namdak Rinpoche, the Lopon (head teacher) of all Bön education; and master Geshe Yungdrung Namgyal, a teacher of the Bön Dialectic School at Menri.
 At the request of His Holiness Menri Trizin, Rinpoche founded and is the President of the Bön Children’s Home in Dolanji, India, that provides housing, clothing, food and education for orphaned and underprivileged Bön children from northern India, Nepal, Bhutan and Sikkim.
 He is also the Vice-Chairman of the LAC for the Central School for Tibetans in Dolanji.

 Rinpoche was the first Tibetan Bön monk to teach Bon in the United States.
 Rinpoche has adhered strictly to the authentic Yungdrung Bon texts and teachings as passed down for thousands of years.
-He is the author of Opening the Door to Bon, the premier guide to the Ngondro practices for Western students of Bon.
+He is the author of Opening the Door to Bon, the premier guide to the Ngondro practices for Western students of Bon, as well as his second book, The Inner Mirror, about A-tri Dzogchen.
 Rinpoche has taught Bön teachings in the U.S., Europe and Asia since 1989.
 Rinpoche is an immensely respected monk and teacher throughout the world for his authoritative, compassionate, and engaging teaching of Bön, and his ceaseless service to Bön.

-He is the founder and Spiritual Director of Yeru Bön Center (headquartered in Minneapolis, with a branch in Los Angeles); Shen Ten Ling Bön Centre in Vienna, Austria; Shen Chen Ling Bon Center in Minsk (Belarus); Sharza Ling Institute in Poland (with headquarters in Warsaw and a retreat center in Zhedoa, Poland); the Bön Shen Ling Center in Moscow; the Bön Shen Drup De Center in Kharkow, Ukraine; and Yeru Canada.
+He is the founder and Spiritual Director of Yeru Bön Center (headquartered in Minneapolis, with a branch in Los Angeles); Shen Chen Ling Bon Center in Minsk (Belarus); Sharza Ling Institute in Poland (with headquarters in Poznan and a retreat center in Pyszki, Poland); the Bön Shen Ling Center in Moscow; the Bön Shen Drup De Center in Kharkow, Ukraine; and Yeru Canada.
 Rinpoche is currently supervising a stupa construction project for world peace at the Kungdrol Ling Retreat Center in Thailand.

 Books by Latri Nyima Dakpa Rinpoche